 Policy on University Sponsored Travel by Students, Faculty, Staff, or Members of the General Public to Countries Under a U.S. Department of State Travel Warning or Centers for Disease Control and Prevention Travel Health Notice.
 Click here to read the full Executive Memorandum.

-US State Department Travel Warnings
+US State Department Travel Information

 When requesting reimbursement for foreign travel, all expenses must be converted to US dollars.
 There are three options for selecting a conversion rate: